Jane Lawson Jane Lawson

 Coriander & Lime Yoghurt:

-• 6 heaped tbsp Greek yoghurt
+• 6 heaped tbsp Greek or coconut yoghurt

 • Juice of 1 lime